cmsmcq/gingersnap/doc/gingersnap.md

 2021-01-23, rev. 2021-01-24

+# What's here

-This is just a list of the stylesheets and modules in the Gingersnap library, with brief descriptions of what they do.
+This is currently just a list of the stylesheets and modules in the Gingersnap library, with brief descriptions of what they do.

 It does not explain how to do anything useful, or provide examples.
 That will have to wait.